 Adobe recently announced it is splitting Lightroom into two related programs.
 One is focused on mobility, while the other is the power editor users have known.
 Regardless of the change, both share common features, and an Adobe CC subscription gets you both programs.
 Our article was written before the change, but the tips still apply — particularly for Adobe Lightroom Classic CC.
 (For more details on the differences, we have an article on that too.)

-Don’t worry if you’re new to photo editing and don’t know how to use Lightroom yet; our guide will walk you through the basics, and reveal how a program like Lightroom can make your workflow easier, not more complex.
+Don’t worry if you’re new to photo editing and don’t know how to use Lightroom yet, or if you haven’t worked out the best keyboard shortcuts; our guide will walk you through the basics, and reveal how a program like Lightroom can make your workflow easier, not more complex.

 Not Just for the Pros